linz/topo-workflows/workflows/raster/README.md

 # Standardising

-This workflow processes supplied Aerial Imagery TIFF files into consistent Cloud Optimised GeoTIFFs with STAC metadata.
+This workflow processes supplied Aerial Imagery and Elevation TIFF files into consistent Cloud Optimised GeoTIFFs with STAC metadata.
 Standardisation using gdal_translate, non-visual QA, STAC creation, and STAC validation are all steps included within this workflow.
-Upon completion all standardised TIFF and STAC files will be located with the ./flat/ directory of the workflow in the artifacts bucket.
+Upon completion all standardised TIFF and STAC files will be located with the ./flat/ directory of the workflow in the artifacts scratch bucket.
 In addition, a Basemaps link is produced enabling visual QA.
+Publishing to the AWS Registry of Open Data is an optional step that can be run automatically after standardisation.

 ## Workflow Input Parameters